maciejpirog/cpp-effects/doc/refman-cpp-effects.md

 #### :large_orange_diamond: Resumption<Out, Answer>::operator!

 Check if the resumption is invalid.
-The resumption becomes invalid if moved elsewhere (in particular, when resumed using [`OneShot::Resume`](refman-cpp-effects.md#large_orange_diamond-oneshotresume)).
+The resumption becomes invalid if moved elsewhere (in particular, when resumed).

 ```cpp
 bool operator!() const;